 From Trainee to PE Teacher

-Thanks to his Sport and Recreation traineeship with Moama Anglican Grammar School in NSW, Darcy Hall is not only teaching at the school full-time but he has also been named the 2021 Year 8 Coordinator.
+Thanks to his Sport and Recreation traineeship with Moama Anglican Grammar School in NSW, Darcy Hall is not only teaching at the school full-time but has also been named the 2021 Year 8 Coordinator.

-Back when Darcy was in year 12, he wasn’t sure what he wanted to do after high school.
+When Darcy was in year 12, he wasn’t sure what he wanted to do after high school.
 All he knew is that he wanted to take a gap year.
 So, when a traineeship opportunity was mentioned, he thought this could be a huge advantage for his future.

 “There was no better way to spend my gap year.
 I always had sport and health in the back of my mind so when the opportunity came up, I took it on thinking that this could be a benefit to me before I commence a University degree.”